pszindler/bmi-calculator/README.md

 - Learn about composition vs. inheritance and the Flutter way of creating custom UI.
 - Understand the difference between const and final in Dart and when to use each.

+## Future Goals

+- Creating an additional two panels from Kevin's design
+- Adding animation in the results screen
+- Adding the possibility of logging in
+- Connecting to sqlite and saving results to database

+## Additional information

+The project would not have succeeded if not for Angela Wu's wonderful bootcamp.
+I encourage you to take it because it is very valuable.

->This is a companion project to The App Brewery's Complete Flutter Development Bootcamp, check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
+>Check out the full course at [www.appbrewery.co](https://www.appbrewery.co/)
 ![End Banner](https://github.com/londonappbrewery/Images/blob/master/readme-end-banner.png)